alpaca-honke/prowpt/README.md

 - If you don't have a GitHub account, or have other reasons to think you shouldn't open an issue of it, contact me via Twitter DM: [Twitter @alpaca_honke](https://twitter.com/alpaca_honke).

 ## Licence
-Prowpt is destributed under the GNU General Public Licence version 2.0.
+Prowpt is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by  the Free Software Foundation, version 2.0 of the License.

-This program is distributed without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
+Prowpt is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 See [COPYING](COPYING) or [GNU General Public Licence version 2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html), and [Licenses - GNU Project - Free Software Foundation](https://www.gnu.org/licenses/) for more details.

 Copyright (C) 2023 Alkappa/alpaca-honke